-Cyclops-64 was chosen as the testbed for this application since it has a large amount of parallelism (160 threads simultaneously) and it is highly programmable (each thread runs its own code).
+Cyclops-64 was chosen as the testbed for this application since it has a large amount of parallelism (160 threads simultaneously) and it is highly pro-

 2.3 DRAM Limitations for Many-core Architectures

 For many-core architectures, the disparity between the availability of DRAM and the availability of floating point units is perhaps the most limiting factor for performance.
 This disparity is only likely to increase with each new processor chip generation: it becomes increasingly easier to build more and more floating point units inside the chip, but the physical connections that supply memory from outside the chip improve only marginally.